rnyit/php-login-form/README.md

 # php-login-form
+PHP Login Form.

+## Features
-PHP Login Form without need of any MySQL Database.
+- No need for a MySQL Database.
+- Keep me logged in checkbox.

 ## Setup
-Set your username and password in `config.php`.
+Set your username and password in `config.php` also the login form url path.